dillonwu-97/algorithms-visualizer/README.md

 ### Pathfinder
 Todo:
-1. fix bug where a previously clicked on cell becomes untraversable because the program thinks it is a wall
+1. fix bug where a previously clicked on cell becomes untraversable because the program thinks it is a wall(bug is probably async, await issue)
 2. add weighted edges
 3. add counter with the number of nodes visited
 4. longest path algorithm